MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Peering/Get-AzPeeringServiceLocation.md

 ...
 ```

-Retrieves all peering service locations for a specific country
+Retrieves all peering service locations for a specific country/region

 ## PARAMETERS

 ### -Country
-The country of interest, in which the locations are to be present.
+The country/region of interest, in which the locations are to be present.

 ```yaml
 Type: System.String